zjunlp/EasyEdit/README.md

 ### BaseEditor

-> `BaseEditor`is the class for Language Modality Model Editing.
+> `BaseEditor`is the class for Language Modality Knowledge Editing.
 You can choose the appropriate editing method based on your specific needs.

 - Due to different transformer versions and different GPU models, the editing results may fluctuate **slightly**.